PerfectlyNormal/tinymce-rails-imageupload/README.md

   `class="..."` will only be added to the img tag if a default is specified.
 Otherwise the inserted HTML is just `<img src="...">`.

+## Asset Pipeline

+Several people have had trouble with asset precompilation using the asset pipeline, both for the locales, and the plugin itself.

+Depending on your version of Rails, and the alignment of the moon, it might work out of the box, or you'll have to add something like this in your configuration:

+`config.assets.precompile += %w( tinymce/plugins/uploadimage/plugin.js tinymce/plugins/uploadimage/langs/en.js )`

+Obviously adjust depending on the language or languages you want to use.

+Since TinyMCE doesn't know about the asset pipeline however, you could just place it under `public/`, and that should probably work as well.
+As with all things Rails and assets related, YMMV.

 ## Error handling

 To notify the uploader that an error occurred, return JSON containing a `error` key with a `message`.